 Our Competitive Options prevent Gymnasts’ “frustration” of being stuck in a competitive level:

 1. The Gymnasts’ skill level determines their competitive entry level.
+Our gymnasts can start at any Competitive Level their Coach feels is safe.

 2. Mobility between competitive levels is decided by the Coach not a score.